bignoldjordanF/py-budgie/resources/README.md

 # py-Budgie

-## Files Source
+## Get .pb Files

-The .pb files in this folder are large real-world participatory budgeting instances from http://pabulib.org, which exists to "foster meaningful research on PB, in particularly by helping the computational social choice community to offer better aggregation methods to be used in real-world instances of PB".
+You can find large real-world participatory budgeting instances as .pb files at http://pabulib.org, which exists to "foster meaningful research on PB, in particularly by helping the computational social choice community to offer better aggregation methods to be used in real-world instances of PB".